 Reemployment Services and Eligibility Assessment Program

-The Reemployment Services and Eligibility Assessment (RESEA) program targets claimants who are determined likely to exhaust benefits and provides them with a wide array of available resources and services that support reemployment and connect them to career services, including coenrollment in the WIOA dislocated worker program and other program services, as appropriate.
+The Reemployment Services and Eligibility Assessment (RESEA) program targets claimants who are determined likely to exhaust benefits and provides them with a wide array of resources and services that support reemployment and connect them to career services, including coenrollment in the WIOA dislocated worker program through the expedited eligibility process and other program services, as appropriate.
+To verify RESEA expedited eligibility in the WIOA Application (found under the Employment tab in WorkInTexas.com), Workforce Solutions Office staff must select Expedited Eligibility – RESEA as the dislocated worker eligibility category verification.

 Trade Adjustment Assistance

 The TAA program provides additional benefits for dislocated workers from companies directly affected by increased imports or shifts of production/services to other countries.
 To receive benefits and services, the company layoff must be covered by a trade certification issued by DOL.
 All eligible TAA participants must be coenrolled in the WIOA Dislocated Worker program through the expedited eligibility process.
+To verify TAA expedited eligibility in the WIOA Application (found under the Employment tab in WorkInTexas.com), Workforce Solutions Office staff must select Expedited Eligibility – Trade Affected Worker as the dislocated worker eligibility category verification.

 V. WIOA Youth

 WIOA outlines a broad youth vision that supports an integrated service delivery system and provides a framework to support in-school youth (ISY) and out-of-school youth (OSY).